imagej/imagej.github.io/pages/Renjin_Scripting.md

 description: test description
 ---

-A thin wrapper around [Renjin](http://www.renjin.org/) is currently available on the , providing [R-styled](https://www.r-project.org/about.html) scripting in ImageJ.
+{% include Learn content="languages" %} A thin wrapper around
+[Renjin](http://www.renjin.org/) is currently available on the {% include ListOfUpdateSites content="Java 8 update site" %}, providing
+[R-styled](https://www.r-project.org/about.html) scripting in ImageJ.

 See also [scripting-renjin on